For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Pre-event PDX API Hour from 6pm-8pm on Thursday, 7/28 at The Low Brow: http://plancast.com/p/60yy

 Rick Nixon serves as Program Manager, eGovernment and Technology Initiatives, at City of Portland, Oregon.
 In this role, Rick is responsible for supplying process and technology to the City’s open data, open standards, and open source software solutions.
 After having successfully launched the Civic Apps For Greater Portland initiative (CivicApps.org), Rick continues to work with regional government agencies, private sector third parties, and championing of citizen engagement and transparency in government vis-à-vis the local software community in the form of get-togethers, hackathons, app design contests, council resolutions, and more.

 I work for the City of Portland, OR as their web developer.
 I’ve been the lead developer to their website refresh project (still in development).
 I create AJAX apps and write API specs, documentation, and libraries which are used to create more accessible and open government data.

 On the side I write on my personal blog as well professionally on blogs such as Bittbox.com.
 You may have also seen some of my writing on the front page of Hacker News.
 I’m the creator of sites such as Project Deploy* and PatternWall.
 I’ve worked with, and done work for Daniel Erickson (formerly of Storify, now Yammer), Caleb Kimbrough (of Lost & Taken, Bittbox, and numerous other sites), BatchGeo, Safeco, and Nestle.

-With a background in communications and marketing as well as graphic and digital design, Eric joined the City of Portland’s eGovernment Team to help design, create, and realize Gov 2.0 solutions.
+With a background in communications and marketing as well as graphic and digital design, Eric joined the City of Portland’s eGovernment Team to help redefine civic engagement for the City of Portland.

 Comments on this page are now closed.